bootsector/LLAMA/README.md

 Mapping is not mandatory.
 The firmware will save the defaults to EEPROM by itself the first time it runs if no valid mapping/config is found.

 Each controller has two mapping profiles.
-Profiles can be switched by pressing DOWN + START.
+Below you can find the button combination on each controller that will switch mapping profiles:

+NeoGeo: Down + Start + B
+NES: Down + Start + A
+SNES: Down + Start + A
+Saturn: Down + Start + C
+TG16/PCE: Down + Start + I
+Genesis: Down + Start + C

 **Licensing:**